IGNF/myria3d/README.md

 Its structure was bootstraped from [this code template](https://github.com/ashleve/lightning-hydra-template), which heavily relies on [Hydra](https://hydra.cc/) and [Pytorch-Lightning](https://github.com/PyTorchLightning/pytorch-lightning) to enable flexible and rapid iterations of deep learning experiments.

 Although the library can be extended with new neural network architectures or new data signatures, it makes some opiniated choices in terms of neural network architecture, data processing logics, and inference logic.
-Indeed, it is initially built with the [French Lidar HD project](https://geoservices.ign.fr/lidarhd) in mind, with the ambition to map France in 3D with 10 pulse/m² aerial Lidar by 2025.
+Indeed, it is initially built with the [French "Lidar HD" project](https://geoservices.ign.fr/lidarhd) in mind, with the ambition to map France in 3D with 10 pulse/m² aerial Lidar by 2025.
 The data will be openly available, including a semantic segmentation with a minimal number of classes: ground, vegetation, buildings, vehicles, bridges, others.

-> -> For installation and usage, please refer to [**Documentation**](https://ignf.github.io/myria3d/).
+> &rarr; For installation and usage, please refer to [**Documentation**](https://ignf.github.io/myria3d/).

+> &rarr; A stable, production-ready version of Myria3D is tracked by a [Production Release](https://github.com/IGNF/myria3d/releases/tag/prod-release-tag).
+In the release's assets are a trained multiclass segmentation model as well as the necessary configuration file to perform inference on French "Lidar HD" data.
+Those assets are provided for convenience, and are subject to change in time to reflect latest model training.